Yiannis Armeftis

 Annemie Wyckmans

-Professor, Project Coordinator, NTNU Norwegian University of Science and Technology
+Prof., Project Coordinator, NTNU Norwegian University of Science and Technology

 Annemie Wyckmans, architect, leads NTNU Smart Sustainable Cities.
 This research and innovation centre creates and coordinates multi stakeholder projects across the EU Missions and the New European Bauhaus, pursuing positive and actionable futures for cities and communities.
 Amongst others, she coordinates Re Value, funded by the EU Cities Mission, re valuing design and planning for climate neutrality in nine waterfront cities.
 She also leads the recently launched CO WATERS project, building a coalition of waterfront cities, regions, islands and ports for the Mission Ocean and Waters.